Edzelf/Esp-radio/README.md

 In this example I published the command “uppreset=1” to the radio.
 The radio published the IP-adress 192.168.12.23 to the broker (once every 10 minutes).

-## Arduino IDE Installation For Esp-radio
+## Arduino IDE Installation For ESP-Radio

 * Download Windows installer for Arduino version 1.6.8 from https://www.arduino.cc/download_handler.php?f=/arduino-1.6.8-windows.exe and start the installation.